 Back to the vase: The “little man in the street” was welcome to interpret this design as anything he wished, and to use it accordingly.
 Displayed as an ice bucket, planter, cut-flowers vessel or simply as an objet d’art on its own, the Aalto Vase has charmed and interested design enthusiasts for 80 years.
 Still manufactured by Iittala in Finland, each vase takes seven glassblowers and artisans a total of 30 hours to craft—so each vase is a truly unique piece of art.
 The original wooden mold (created when Aalto’s multi-layered steel mold design failed) was slowly burned away with use, which lends the legend an ephemeral quality that greatly enhances its organic aesthetic.

-Leading up to the 80th anniversary of the iconic design (which the design celebrated in 2016), we’ve seen many iterations of the Aalto Vase in height, size and color.
-Newer shades include a stormy but steadfastly neutral dark grey, a vibrant emerald green, sweet cranberry and a brilliant limited edition Ultramarine, which was designed to celebrate Finland’s bicentennial (and also just so happens to match up with Pantone’s 2018 Color of the Year).
+This iconic design celebrated its 80th anniversary in 2016, and since then, we’ve seen many iterations of the Aalto Vase in height, size and color.
+Newer shades include a stormy but steadfastly neutral dark grey, a vibrant emerald green and a brilliant limited edition Ultramarine, which was designed to celebrate Finland’s bicentennial.
 I’m not sure the same can be said for Eskimo breeches, but it sure seems like the Aalto Vase is poised never to go out of style.